 Karate Classes In South Ruislip

-Wanting a karate instructor or karate classes in South Ruislip ?
+Seeking a karate teacher or karate instructional classes in South Ruislip ?

 What exactly is Karate?